Controllable Mind Visual Diffusion Model: Abstract

 \section{Abstract}

 Brain signal visualization has emerged as an active research area, serving as a critical interface between the human visual system and computer vision models.
-Although diffusion models have shown promise in analyzing functional magnetic resonance imaging (fMRI) data, including reconstructing high-quality images consistent with original visual stimuli, their accuracy in extracting semantic and silhouette information from brain signals remains limited.
-In this regard, we propose a novel approach, referred to as Controllable Mind Visual Diffusion Model (CMVDM).
-CMVDM extracts semantic and silhouette information from fMRI data using attribute alignment and assistant networks.
-Additionally, a residual block is incorporated to capture information beyond semantic and silhouette features.
-We then leverage a control model to fully exploit the extracted information for image synthesis, resulting in generated images that closely resemble the visual stimuli in terms of semantics and silhouette.
-Through extensive experimentation, we demonstrate that CMVDM outperforms existing state-of-the-art methods both qualitatively and quantitatively.
+Diffusion-based methods have recently shown promise in analyzing functional magnetic resonance imaging (fMRI) data, including the reconstruction of high-quality images consistent with original visual stimuli.
+Nonetheless, it remains a critical challenge to effectively harness the semantic and silhouette information extracted from brain signals.
+In this paper, we propose a novel approach, termed as Controllable Mind Visual Diffusion Model (CMVDM).
+Specifically, CMVDM first extracts semantic and silhouette information from fMRI data using attribute alignment and assistant networks.
+Then, a control model is introduced in conjunction with a residual block to fully exploit the extracted information for image synthesis, generating high-quality images that closely resemble the original visual stimuli in both semantic content and silhouette characteristics.
+Through extensive experimentation, we demonstrate that CMVDM outperforms existing state-of-the-art methods both qualitatively and quantitatively. \textbf{Our code is available\footnote{https://github.com/zengbohan0217/CMVDM}.}